Cowandilla

 Table Chart PROFILE FAQ

-Cowandilla features high concentrations of group households and lone person households, with a fairly typical median household size
+Cowandilla features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 58.3% of all households, including 24.5% couples with children, 20.8% couples without children, and 11.0% single parent families.
-Non-family households account for the remaining 41.7%, with lone person households at 32.8% and group households comprising 9.2%.
-The median household size is 2.3 people, which aligns with the Greater Adelaide average.
+Family households account for 58.3% of all households, including 24.5% couples with children, 20.8% couples without children, and 11.0% single parent families.
+Non-family households make up the remaining 41.7%, with lone person households at 32.8% and group households comprising 9.2% of the total.
+The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households